Dana Lajeunesse

-Dana Lajeunesse is a Canadian politician, who was elected to the Legislative Assembly of British Columbia in the 2024 British Columbia general election.
-He represents the electoral district of Juan de Fuca-Malahat as a member of the British Columbia New Democratic Party.
+Dana Lajeunesse MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Juan de Fuca-Malahat since 2024.
+He is a member of the New Democratic Party.

+Early life and education

-Born and raised in Jordan River, Lajeunesse worked in forestry until an accident left him a wheelchair user.
-He retrained in mechanical engineering at Camosun College, later working as an engineering technician and an instructor at the college.
-He served on the municipal council of the district municipality of Sooke from 2019 until his election to the legislature.
+Born and raised in Jordan River, British Columbia, Lajeunesse worked in the forestry industry until a workplace accident left him a wheelchair user.
+He later retrained in mechanical engineering at Camosun College, where he subsequently worked as an engineering technician and instructor.

+Political career

+Lajeunesse served on the council of the District of Sooke from 2019 until his election to the Legislative Assembly.

-He won his provincial assembly seat in the 2024 British Columbia general election, although due to his narrow lead his victory was not confirmed until a recount finalized the result over a week after election day.
+He was elected to the Legislative Assembly of British Columbia in the 2024 provincial election.
+Due to a narrow margin of victory, the result was not confirmed until a judicial recount concluded more than a week after election day.